About Dominic Giglio

 Interest in art can be traced back to age four when he started drawing and began taking great interest in life, landscape, people and animals.
 Especially when painting portraits, Giglio believes personality and structure should always work together.

 All through elementary and high school Giglio was encouraged to develop his creative abilities.
 With his love of children and desiring for them to have the opportunities he had he enrolled at the University of San Francisco taking a double major in Early childhood Education and in Art.
 For two years he studied composition, anatomy, life drawing, and portrait painting.
 Giglio went on to earn his masters.
 His thesis was entitled Color Perception: How A Viewer's Perception Is Affected By Color And Helps To Identify The Subject On Canvas.
 For Giglio, color becomes part of the definition of form and he utilizes a great deal of color in all of his work.
 Color brings out the beauty of each study.

 Giglio spent 38 years as a Special Education Teacher in Early Childhood Education with an emphasis not just on basic skills but also on developing the inherent creative ability of each child.
 Students were always motivated to attend class to the amazement and admiration of the regular classroom teachers.
 Just as art was an important factor in his teaching art also continued to be an important part of his personal life.
 During that time Giglio worked as a freelance commercial artist and did private commission work.
 He later became involved in sports illustrations and worked with several professional football players at successful print signing events.
 Another successful project occurred when he contracted with Box Car Enterprise, who managed a large Elvis art project at the Hilton Hotel, taking him to Vegas for a successful exhibit attended by worldwide fans.
 Giglio has received recognition in local exhibits and has exhibited at Art Expo, Los Angeles.
-With his love of portraiture Giglio is still available for commission work and now, since retiring from the school system, he devotes himself full time to painting.
+With his love of portraiture Giglio is still available for commission work.
+Now, since retiring from the school system, he devotes himself full time to painting.